 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Carlisle is worth considering.

-As is often the case in a small city, Carlisle doesn't have a public transportation system that people use for their commute.
+Carlisle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Carlisle are slightly less educated than the national average of 21.84% for the average city or town: 13.70% of adults in Carlisle have a bachelor's degree or advanced degree
+The percentage of adults in Carlisle with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.70% of adults in Carlisle have a bachelor's degree or advanced degree.

 Carlisle is a somewhat ethnically-diverse city.
 The people who call Carlisle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlisle residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carlisle include German, English, Irish, French, and Dutch.